TomoGuide/TomoGuide.github.io/docs/index.md

 We hope it will be useful!

-Please keep in mind that there are dozens of cryo-ET softwares and workflows out there.
+Please keep in mind that there are dozens of cryo-ET software packages and workflows out there.
 What we have summarized here are common workflows we (the [Cell Architecture Lab](https://www.cellarchlab.com/)) use.
 Naturally, the field is constantly evolving and progressing!
 If you have any ideas, issues, suggestions, comments etc. please raise them directly on [GitHub](https://github.com/TomoGuide/TomoGuide.github.io).

 We appreciate any user feedback and are looking forward to interact with you!
 In the end this is all about creating a useful resource for the community.